The Story of a Heart: Narrative

 Clarke's book follows the process of a heart transplant between Keira Ball, a 9-year-old girl from Devon who had been left brain dead after a car accident, and Max Johnson, another 9-year-old from Manchester who was suffering from dilated cardiomyopathy after a viral infection, in 2017.

 Seven months before the transplant, Max had been admitted to Royal Manchester Children's Hospital, after developing a cough and worsening shortness of breath.
 Max's condition was initially stabilised with milrinone but he then deteriorated, becoming weak and struggling to breathe.

 When Keira's crash occurs on 30 July 2017, she is taken first to North Devon District Hospital and then to Bristol Royal Hospital for Children where a CT angiogram shows her to likely be brain dead.
 She scores only a 3 on the Glasgow Coma Scale compared to a score of 15 for a fully conscious individual.
 Keira's family quickly decide they wish to donate her organs.

 Max, now at the Freeman Hospital in Newcastle-upon-Tyne, is at the top of the transplant list for Keira's heart, having been waiting for a transplant for 196 days.
 Within a number of hours, Keira's heart is being flown from Bristol to Newcastle where it is successfully transplanted into Max.
 The two families later meet and Keira's family use a stethoscope to listen to Keira's heart inside Max's chest.

 The story is interleaved with other narratives which show the background to the processes occurring in the book.
-These includ the history of organ transplant, the creation of emergency trauma management procedures by James Styner, and Bjørn Ibsen's invention of one of the first artificial ventilators.
+These include the history of organ transplant, the creation of emergency trauma management procedures by James Styner, and Bjørn Ibsen's invention of one of the first artificial ventilators.